Skip To Content

 • People with physical or mental health conditions

-• People with learning disabilities or autism
+• People with learning disabilities, ADHD or autism

-• Those with complex support needs
+• Those with complex support needs or other barriers to work

 Participation is voluntary, and referrals are usually made through: